-In October 2020, the Commission entered into a lease with Georgetown Municipal Water and Sewer Service, an affiliate of the City, to lease office space at a rate of \$24,000 per annum to be paid at the rate of \$2,000 monthly.
-Either party may terminate the lease at any time upon one hundred eighty days written notice.
-The lease is effective from October 1, 2020 through September 30, 2025, with optional renewal periods for five additional one-year periods with potential increases in rent not to exceed \$200 per month in any year and not to exceed \$500 per month over the entire five-year extension period.
+In October 2020, the Commission entered into a lease with Georgetown Municipal Water and Sewer Service, an affiliate of the City, to lease office space at a rate of \$2,000 monthly.
+Either party may terminate the lease at any time upon 180 days written notice.
+The lease is effective from October 2020 through September 2025, with optional renewal periods for five additional one-year periods with potential increases in rent not to exceed \$200 per month in any year and not to exceed \$500 per month over the entire five-year extension period.
 This lease has been accounted for in accordance with Paragraph 20 of GASB No. 87 which requires the lessee to recognize a lease liability and an intangible right-of-use asset.
-An estimated incremental borrowing rate of 4% was used to calculate the net present value of the lease asset and liability.
+An estimated incremental borrowing rate of 4% (based on prime interest rate of 3.25% at date of lease agreement plus 0.75% in anticipation of prime rate increase for remaining lease term) was used to calculate the net present value of the lease asset and liability.
 The lease is being amortized ratably over the expected 10-year lease term.